 The 3rd September sees the return of Parallel London, a mass-participation race for people of all abilities.
-Regular writer Carrie Aimes speaks to disabled actress Sam Renke, ambassador for Parallel London, about why the event is so important and why you should get involved.
+Feature writer Carrie Aimes speaks to disabled actress Sam Renke, ambassador for Parallel London, about why the event is so important and why you should get involved.

 Despite her disability, 31 year-old Samantha Renke moved to London five years ago to pursue her long-held dream of becoming an actress.
 Now a familiar face to many, she has since starred in an award-winning film, music videos, webisodes as well as the popular Maltesers television advert.
 The former teacher is also a columnist, disability campaigner and charity worker.

 As if all this is not enough to keep her busy, Samantha was recently appointed ambassador for Parallel London.
 Here, we learn more about the rising star and her involvement with Parallel London, the world’s first fully-inclusive, fully accessible mass-participation event.

 1. Would you please tell us a little about yourself, your disability and how it affects you?

 I was born in Germany to a German mother and British father.
 We moved to the UK when I was a baby.
 I studied French, German, Sociology and European Studies at the University of Lancaster before completing my PGCE in Secondary Education at the University of Cumbria.

 Following this, I worked as a high school teacher for a number of years.
 I was also a trustee for the Brittle Bone Society for 6 years, supporting people with my condition, Osteogenesis Imperfecta (brittle bones).

 I am a full time wheelchair user and my bones break very easily.
 I’ve had around 200 fractures starting in my mother’s womb!
 I get fatigue and have some breathing difficulties.
 I do have a PA to help me with day-to-day tasks, which is my saving grace and allows me to live my life to the fullest.